 The reason for that has little to do with the growth of litigation funding as an industry, or how judicial attitudes toward funding may or may not be changing.
 Instead, it has to do with the arcane process by which rules for the 94 federal district courts across the U.S. can be changed.

 The petition by the chamber and more than two dozen allied business groups seeks to amend Federal Rule of Civil Procedure 26(a)(1)(A) to require litigants to disclose when they are backed by a third-party funder in federal court.
-It was submitted to the Committee on Rules of Practice and Procedure, the body in charge of setting rules for the federal court system.
+It was submitted to the Committee on Rules of Practice and Procedure, the body charged with setting rules for the federal court system.

 But despite the sense of urgency imbued in the chamber’s 23-page missive demanding more transparency in litigation finance, the committee moves at what might generously be called a “deliberative” pace.
 Even if it decides to take action, bringing a rule into force takes a minimum of about three years.
 Other proposals have taken as long as five years to gestate.